Skip to main content

 Start Date vs Entry Date

-In RoomMate Estelle you have two elements for each lease agreement:
+In RentYourNest you have two elements for each lease agreement:

 1. the Start Date is the date on which the lease agreement starts.
 This is the date you have on the lease agreement itself;